 We know the grave damage improper posture can have on our body, so while at work, what are the things that are slowly taking a toll on you?

-Stretch your hands- Each one of us knows how uncomfortable the office chairs are, no matter how many times you adjust them, you just cannot get them in perfect line with your desks height.
+- Stretch your hands- Each one of us knows how uncomfortable the office chairs are, no matter how many times you adjust them, you just cannot get them in perfect line with the height of your desk.
 We’ve written long e-mails and attended those never ending phone calls do.
 Our hands are one of the worst hit body parts.
 Now, hold your hands together and pull them up in front of you, to stretch them, without hurting.
 You may feel the urge to ‘break you knuckles too’ after this, go ahead and release them.
 Repeat this twice before moving to the next.